-- Some bits of Skylab actually made it through the atmosphere when the failed space station succumbed to Earth's gravitational pull, although none of the pieces was large enough to cause significant damage.
+- Some bits of Skylab actually made it through the Earth's atmosphere in July 1979 when the failed space station succumbed to Earth's gravitational pull, although none of the pieces was large enough to cause significant damage.
 Nowadays, most expiring satellites are given remote-control commands to come apart in small pieces that won't survive reentry, and/or to land in the oceans, so as to avert this trope.

 Asteroids & Comets